-Facile synthesis of cyclodextrin-metal organic framework decorated with Ketjen Black and platinum nanoparticles and its application for the electrochemical detection of ofloxacin
+Facile synthesis of a cyclodextrin-metal organic framework decorated with Ketjen Black and platinum nanoparticles and its application in the electrochemical detection of ofloxacin†

 A facile and novel method was developed to improve the conductivity of a cyclodextrin-metal organic frameworks (CD-MOFs) by modifying it with Ketjen Black (KB) and platinum nanoparticles (PtNPs).
 The structural morphology and composition of this PtNPs/KB/CD-MOFs nanocomposite was characterized by transmission electron microscopy, scanning electron microscopy, Fourier transform infrared spectroscopy, X-ray photoelectron spectroscopy, elemental mapping, and Raman spectroscopy.
 The sensor was then evaluated for its ability to detect ofloxacin using cyclic voltammetry, and the results showed that the PtNPs/KB/CD-MOF had high sensitivity, satisfactory stability and good reproducibility.
 In addition, a great linear range was obtained with a concentration range of 0.08–100 μM and a low detection limit of 0.037 μM (S/N = 3).
 Therefore, the prepared electrochemical sensor could be successfully used to detect ofloxacin in serum.